Jump to Section:

 After reading this user guide, you will be able to:

-- Run UShER to place your samples onto a SARS-CoV-2 phylogenetic tree.
+- Run UShER to place your samples onto an existing phylogenetic tree.

 - Become familiar with the UShER results table.